ranashardul/TVDS-Traffic-Violation-Detection-System/README.md

 ## Motivation

-This project is made for the third semester of the second year for the Project Exhibition 2.
+This project is made for the third semester of the second year for Project Exhibition 2.

 ## Introduction